Exclusive Offer: Enjoy Free CARA

 Trauma-Focused CBT

-Addresses both the grief and trauma symptoms through cognitive restructuring, exposure techniques, and developing healthy coping strategies for intrusive thoughts and avoidance.
+Addresses grief and trauma together through cognitive restructuring and healthy coping strategies.

 EMDR for Grief